 If you keep your old rotors with new brake pads, you don’t have to worry about breaking them in.

-Friendly Reminder: The Replacements Need to be Completed Per Axle
+Friendly Reminder: The Replacements Need To Be Completed Per Axle

 Whether you’re replacing both your brake pads and rotors or just replacing one part, you still have to replace them on both sides of the axle.
-For example, even if just one rotor worn out and the other one is in good condition, you still have to replace both rotors.
+For example, even if just one rotor is worn out and the other one is in good condition, you still have to replace both rotors.

 Doing this ensures braking without pulling to one side, and even wear.